LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sometimes-love-is-not-that-profound.md

 to read aloud to

-the glyphs

-of these verses inside of us.
+the glyphs of these verses.

 &nbsp;